Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 As good as the K240 is, it won’t sound amazing with every genre and that’s something you’ll have to accept beforehand.

-Both of these headphones do really well with older music, specifically Rock, anything guitar/rhythm guitar, and generally anything that’s a bit lighter in the bass regions.
-With Rock, the bass is there but it’s obviously not overpowered in any way.
-We also have to remember that the SR850 is basically a sub $50 headphone.
-Don’t expect it to move mountains or raise folks from the dead.
+With Rock, the bass is there but it’s not overpowered in any way.
+We also have to remember that the SR850 is basically a sub-$50 headphone.
+Don’t expect it to move mountains or raise Lazarus from the dead.

 What I found interesting is that The 850 handles that “crunch” much better, so if you’re more into Metal/Hard Rock, and those types of more intense genres, it will fare better.
-The K240 just kind of lost me at times with some of those heavier songs.

-I also wouldn’t rely on either of these for Hip-Hop, Rap, or any other heavy genres, but the 850 will definitely fare better than a 240.
+I also wouldn’t rely on either of these for Hip-Hop, Rap, or any other heavy genres, but the 850 will fare better than a 240.

 So what’s the final word regarding these two?